bioinf-benchmarking/mapping-benchmarking/Readme.md

 snakemake reports/presets/my_plot.png
 ```

 Running the above will generate a plot with **default values** for all variables (method, read length etc).
 This is because no parameters were specified.
 The default values are specified in `config/config.yaml`.
-For instance, the default `parameter_group` for read length is `[75, 150, 300]`, specified with the `read_lengths_rough` name.
+For instance, the default `parameter_set` for read length is `[75, 150, 300]`, specified with the `read_lengths_rough` name.
 The default individual is `hg002`.
 If you want to change any of the defaults, you can easily do that.
 Example:

 ```yaml
 plots: